scgilardi/slingshot/README.md

         :environment  a map from names to values for locals visible at the throw+ site.

-  To throw a non-`Throwable` object, `throw+` wraps it with a `Throwable` object of class `slingshot.Stone`.
-That `Stone` may in turn end up wrapped by other exceptions (e.g., instances of `RuntimeException` or `java.util.concurrent.ExecutionException`).
-  `try+` sees through all such wrappers to find the object wrapped by the first instance of `Stone` in the outermost wrapper's cause chain.
+  To throw a non-`Throwable` object, `throw+` wraps it in a `Throwable` context wrapper.
+That wrapper may in turn end up wrapped by other exceptions (e.g., instances of `RuntimeException` or `java.util.concurrent.ExecutionException`). `try+` sees through all such wrappers to find the thrown object.
 If needed, the outermost wrapper is available within a catch clause a via the `:throwable` key in `&throw-context`.
 Any nested wrappers are accessible via its cause chain.

   When `throw+` throws a non-`Throwable` object from within a `try+` catch clause, the outermost wrapper of the caught object being